10 min read

 AI in Indian marketing splits cleanly into three categories.
 The builders (Myntra, Swiggy, Flipkart) who’ve invested in genuine infrastructure that changes user behaviour.
 The fakers (most of the market) who use AI as a label for basic technology.
 And the exception (Fevicol) that proves the most powerful marketing tool isn’t technology at all, it’s creative brilliance rooted in cultural understanding.

-That’s going to change.
+The system behind the faking, tech-washing, is the real villain here.
+The incentive structure that rewards the appearance of AI over its reality.
 As consumers get more sophisticated and regulators catch up (India’s Digital Personal Data Protection Act is already forcing transparency around algorithmic decision-making), the gap between AI marketing and AI reality will become a liability, not an advantage.

 Agree?
 Disagree?
 Think we missed a brand that’s genuinely using AI well?
 Drop your take in the comments.
 We read every single one.
 And if you want more no-BS marketing analysis, subscribe for weekly breakdowns that cut through the noise.